 It was a rare sight to see: a seemingly confident, arrogant and extremely wealthy politician being knocked off his perch by a member of the public, exposing the incredibly thin veneer of credibility and status which many politicians are propped up on by the mainstream media.
 Below is the video of John McCain’s shocking face to face confrontation with a member of the public:

-Senator McCain, who is now 77 years of age, appears to have saved his best gaffs for the end of his political career.
-Unfortunately, Americans are not taking kindly to a Senator who seems to be playing poker with their future.
+It is 2013, and Senator McCain is now 77 years of age, but it seems that he’s saved his best gaffs for the end of his political career.
+Unfortunately, Americans are not taking kindly to a Senator plays video poker with their futures.

-We now know that in recent months, McCain has made multiple trips to the Middle East to meet with some of the most questionable groups in terms of American geopolitics – Muslim Brotherhood operatives in Egypt, and more shockingly, McCain sneaking into Syria on the tax payers dime for a clandestine meeting with FSA armed opposition commanders and fighters in Syria attempting to unseat Bashar al Assad’s Syrian government.
+We now know that in recent months, McCain has made multiple trips to the Middle East and has met with some of the most questionable groups in terms of American geopolitics – Muslim Brotherhood operatives in Egypt, and more shockingly, McCain sneaking into Syria on the tax payers dime for a clandestine meeting with FSA armed opposition commanders and fighters in Syria attempting to unseat Bashar al Assad’s Syrian government.

 McCain has long advocated for illegally assisting these fighters with US weapons and financial gifts.
 The Senator had promised the opposition more military arms and more political support, but as recent events in Washington prove, McCain could have been simply informing the opposition leaders and possibly their al Qaeda fighting groups too, that the US would soon be launching air strikes against the Syrian government – defacto air cover the insurgency.
 What was said at those meetings, who was present and who paid for his trip?
 That would be an interesting question for McCain to answer under oath in front of a Senate Committee Hearing.